 In waterbodies where surface water quality exceedances occur, the Coalition immediately engages the expertise of County Agricultural Commissioners and landowners to identify potential sources of the exceedance.
 This also triggers an aggressive process to conduct outreach and education to landowners about management practices that will improve and protect water quality.
 If there is a second exceedance, certain Management Plan obligations are triggered by the Water Board.
 The Coalition Management Plan elements describe a specific set of actions: source evaluation and management practices documentation, which are initiated by the Coalition and its subwatersheds to improve water quality.

 The Coalition annually submits to the Water Board a Management Plan Progress Report, which provides an update on the status of the Coalition’s progress toward completion of Management Plans.
 The Management Plan provides information regarding achievement of the Management Plan performance goals and documents the results of source identification evaluations, evaluations needed to determine the effectiveness of the management practice implementation, and whether additional or different management practices need to be implemented.
 The Progress Reports and Source Evaluation Reports are available for review on the Sacramento Valley Water Quality Coalition website.

 Groundwater quality in the Sacramento Valley is generally excellent.
-(DWR Bulletin 118-2003) The Sacramento Valley is pursuing active groundwater management, which includes the protection of sustainable groundwater supplies.
-As the Water Board’s regulatory programs evolve to include groundwater quality, the Coalition is implementing foundational actions necessary to compile and characterize existing groundwater quality data, identify and prioritize areas to undertake special projects to improve groundwater quality and to implement a plan of action to improve groundwater quality in the region.
-A Groundwater Quality Assessment Report will be completed and submitted to the Regional Water Board in June 2015.
+(DWR Bulletin 118-2003) The Sacramento Valley is pursuing active groundwater quality management, which includes the protection of sustainable groundwater supplies.
+As the Water Board’s regulatory programs evolved to include groundwater quality, the Coalition has implemented foundational actions necessary to compile and characterize existing groundwater quality data, identify and prioritize areas to undertake special projects to improve groundwater quality and to implement a plan of action to improve groundwater quality in the region.
+A Groundwater Quality Assessment Report was completed and submitted to the Regional Water Board in 2016.